rabiaryal/flutter-008/README.md

 Here the display folder contains the execution of the hive where data form the one screen is displayed into the next screen with hive

+///////////////////////
+the contact folder contains the code for the  contact app where the contact list is stored at the hive storage